-Consuming excessive CBD products or using CBD that falls above the 0.3% THC limit is illegal.
+Consuming excessive CBD products or using CBD that falls above the 0.3% THC limit is illegal by USA federal standards.
 At a certain point, it could trigger a positive test result.

-Most standard drug test kits that screen for THC have a cut-off level of 50 ng/mL.
+Most drug test kits that screen for THC have a cut-off level of 50 ng/mL.

 A 30 mL container of CBD oil with 0.3% THC concentration is equivalent to 0.00036 ng of THC.
 This translates to 0.000012 ng/mL, and would be too low to get detected.

 If only CBD products were labeled correctly each time, there would be more certainty regarding the subject.